juniorsundarCasual/TGT/vault/volume-4.chapter-288.md

 "Do you really want to do that?"
 Guy probed.

-"Why should I bother keep an indecisive waste of space such as yourself occupying my vessel?"
+"Why should I bother to keep an indecisive waste of space such as yourself occupying my vessel?"
 The voice scoffed.
 "The sooner you're gone, the sooner I can get on with my grand purpose."

 "Of course!
 Your purpose...
 Spreading the truth of the world and unravelling the lies that keep the uninformed masses in check?
 Something like that?"
 Guy mocked.
-"Let me tell you, your so called 'purpose... its not going to go the way you think."
+"Let me tell you, your so-called 'purpose'... it is not going to go the way you think."

 "Ha!" the Other Guy scoffed.
 "And do enlighten me, why would that be?"